chunshun/programming/language/c++/c++_task.md

   - Template instantiation :From a template function and a set of template arguments,a function needs to be generated.This process is commonly called `template instantiation`

 # The standard library
+- Iterators provide the mechanism to make standard algorithms generic
+- `initializer-list`:does not support a subscript operator.If you want to use `[]` rather than `*`,subscript a pointer.
 -